Arotte/exam-exercises/README.md

 # exam-exercises

-This is a repo to store my solutions for the IT matura exam.
+This is a repo to store my solutions for the IT matura exams while practicing.

-All solutions use C++, and mainly these libraries:
+All solutions are written in C++, and mainly use these libraries:
-* stdio
-* stdlib
 * algorithm
 * vector
-* time
+* string
 * iostream
 * fstream
 * sstream
+* stdio
+* stdlib
+* time

+*These solutions do not need to be most the optimal ones - they just need to work.
+So don't expect elegant solutions.